 3 Ways to Explore Yellowstone in the Winter

-There is no doubt about it, Yellowstone National Park is an incredible place to visit any time of the year.
-Hundreds of thousands of people flock each year to the 2.2 million acre national park spread across the three states of Montana, Wyoming and Idaho.
-The majority of tourists prefer to come during the summer season fully equipped with a tightly-strapped camera and cargo shorts.
+Yellowstone National Park is a remarkable place to visit any time of year.
+Each year, hundreds of thousands of people flock to the 2.2 million acre national park, which reaches across the states of Montana, Wyoming and Idaho, to experience amazing landscapes, incredible wildlife, and some of the United States’ most unusual terrain.

 Cross-Country Skiing / Snowshoeing